akash5100/blog/_posts/2024-04-28-Transformers.md

 #### Encoder-Decoder
 Used for sequence to sequence task like translation, summarization.
 Encoder process the input sequence, decoder with masked-self-attention, cross-attention over encoder output and feed forward sub layers.
 Generates output sequence autogressively.

-Here is the intution, the encoder creates feature rich representation of the input sequence, the decoder then uses the memory (i.e, key-query) of the encoder to generate output autoregressively.
-But the decoder also has the feature rich representation of inputs (i.e, values).
+Here is the intution, the encoder creates feature rich representation of the input sequence, the decoder then uses the memory (i.e, key-value) of the encoder to generate output autoregressively.
+But the decoder also has the feature rich representation of inputs (i.e, query).

-> The using of encoder's attention in decoder is called **cross-attention**. (encoder: key-query --> decoder: value)
+> The using of encoder's attention in decoder is called **cross-attention**. (encoder: key-value --> decoder: query)

 #### Encoder only
 Used for task like text classification, feature extraction, pretrained representations, document embeddings, transfer learnings.